The Role of Digital Twins in Performance & Building Operations

 Data analysis, building operations, inventory, asset management, all these areas stand to benefit significantly from digital twins.

 So why are they so important?
-That is like trying to imagine ourselves using flip phones again; we could do it, but why would we give up having all this information at our fingertips?
+That’s like trying to imagine ourselves using flip phones again; we could do it, but why give up having loads of information at our fingertips?

 Physical to Digital?

-The advantage to digital modelling like this is abundant, information at your fingertips that evolves over time with your assets.
-Gone are the days of people doing constant rounds of a site to update spreadsheets and tables.
+The advantage to digital modelling like this is abundant.
+With an abundance of information that is updated in real time accessible at your fingertips, gone are the days of doing rounds of a build site to update spreadsheets and tables.
 Digital twins and BIM modelling automate and visualize assets and inventory, so you know how much you have, of what, and where.

 Managing Assets

 Enhancing oversight of assets in a building is the name of the game with digital models.
 New technologies and methods using aerial scanning for building sites and floor plans are being found to have a significant impact on efficiency.
-Time reduction and overall costs as a result were able to be reduced without any changes in quality or data collection for the models.
+From this data integrated into BIM and digital twins, every asset and material used can be accessed for decision makers to gauge performance and efficiencies down the road.

-In terms of assets and systems inside a building like HVAC or manufacturing processes that could also be linked to an IoT network, digital twins can collect data on these and vastly expand the understanding of a systems capabilities.
-Combine this with inventory control and you’re going to have access to data from start to finish on everything that goes on in an outlined area of the business.
+In terms of assets and systems inside of a certain building or across a portfolio, like HVAC or manufacturing processes, they can be linked to an IoT network, and when integrated with digital twins can collect and automate from said data and vastly expand the understanding of a systems capabilities.

 Managing building operations

-Now once construction is done, building operations are the next in line for digital twin integration to shoulder some of the work load in areas like facilities and improve larger organizational goals like sustainability.
+Building operations are the next in line for digital twin integration.
+Shouldering the work load in areas like facilities and improve larger organizational goals like sustainability presents the opportunity for not only significant upgrades, but cost savings through efficiency upgrades as well.

-Facilities management being used with BIM was not an intentional pairing, however digital twin technology is adapting to include facilities management capabilities as well as traditional design and plotting.
+Facilities management was not the intended use for Digital twins or BIM originally, however digital twin technology is quickly adapting to include facilities management capabilities due to data collection.

-Advances in digital twin technology allowing for multiple assets and digital systems to talk to one another means that facilities managers can now greatly benefit from the integration of multiple assets into a digital twin.
-The tracking capabilities of digital twins are perfect for facilities managers looking to get a full look at their facilities performance, elevating maintenance practices and ultimately reducing costs for a business.
+Advances in digital twin technology allow for multiple assets and systems to “talk” to one another means that facilities managers can now greatly benefit from the integration of multiple assets into a digital twin.
+Tracking capabilities of digital twins are perfect for facilities managers that are looking to get deeper insights into their facilities performance, or elevate maintenance practices to ultimately reducing costs.

 Moreover, processes and systems that address things like green and environmental initiatives are the focus of many digital twin projects right now.
-With sustainability becoming a staple objective and business goal across several industries,
+With sustainability becoming a mainstay on priority lists and a business goals.

 Green Twins